 For upcoming events, see: What's on at The Pinnacle

-Geographic Focus: The 128-hectare Pinnacle Nature Reserve, located south of the suburbs of Hawker and Weetangera, Belconnen.
-We also carry out some activities in the adjacent paddocks between the Reserve and William Hovel Drive (see location map).
+Geographic Focus: The Pinnacle Nature Reserve, located south of the suburbs of Hawker and Weetangera, Belconnen, which is now 153-hectares in size with the addition in 2016 of an extension under the Offsets Program bridging the original reserve with the Kama Nature Reserve to the south.
+We also carry out some activities in the adjacent paddocks between the Reserve and William Hovell Drive (see location map).

 Revegetation: Considerable tree planting was carried out in the 1990s by our predecessors, the “Pinnacle Environment Group”.
 This greatly enhanced the Reserve as pleasant place to walk as well as providing improved bird habitat (more than a third of all bird species in the ACT have been observed on the Reserve).
 In recent years we have been carrying out complementary planting of ground-layer and shrub-layer plants to complement the trees and further enhance the area for native birds and animals.
-Planting events are usually held twice each year, in Autumn and Spring.
+Planting events are held as needed, usually in Autumn or Spring.
 Check our calendar for latest details, or contact us at email@example.com.

 Friends of The Pinnacle (fotpin) is a group of ParkCare volunteers with a common interest in protecting, enhancing and promoting the ecological values of the Pinnacle Nature Reserve (PNR).
 We formed in 2010 to build on the legacy of an earlier group – the Pinnacle Environment Group – whose activities in the 1990s, including extensive revegetation, greatly enhanced the Reserve.

 The group's goal is to foster an enduring community of interest that protects and enhances the ecological values of the Pinnacle Nature Reserve.
 To this end, the group's objectives include promoting and implementing strategies that: